SalemDalvi/Undazomen-Zip-Bomb/README.md

 # Undazomen

-An advanced high-compression ZIPBOMB generator for penetration testing and security analysis.
+An advanced high-compression Zip-Bomb generator for penetration testing and security analysis.

 ## Description